 - Urinary tract infection

-Limbic encephalitis and anti-NMDA receptor encephalitis are rare unclear causes of AMS.
+Limbic encephalitis and anti-NMDA receptor encephalitis are rare and unclear causes of AMS.

 Emergency treatment of AMS

-Most patients with AMS are treated at the emergency department successfully and discharged home (28 %).
-Up to 5 % of AMS patients are admitted to the critical care unit for intensive care treatment after triage and before entering the emergency department.
-Of those who enter the emergency department, another 26 % end up in the critical care unit as well.
+Most patients with AMS are treated at the ED successfully and discharged home (28%).
+Up to 5% of AMS patients are admitted to the critical care unit for intensive care treatment after triage and before entering the ED.
+Of those who do present to the ED, another 26% also end up in the critical care unit.

-Patients who go to the critical care unit right after triage had an average length of hospital stay of 3.8, which can indicate a worse prognosis and higher mortality.
+Patients who go to the critical care unit immediately after triage had an average length of hospital stay of 3.8 days, which can indicate a worse prognosis and higher mortality.

-Tracheal intubation is indicated for patients with AMS who need intensive care unit treatment.
-The estimated mortality rate of AMS patients is around 8 %.
-Most deaths occur in the emergency department before being admitted to the hospital.
+Tracheal intubation is indicated for patients with AMS who need treatment in the intensive care unit.
+The estimated mortality rate of AMS patients is approximately 8%.
+Most deaths occur in the ED before being a patient is admitted to the hospital.

 Suggested Algorithm for the Management of AMS

-The first step of the management of an AMS case is to secure airway, breathing, and consciousness.
-If the patient is unstable, he or she should be admitted to the critical care unit for circulatory monitoring and ventilation or circulation support should be considered.
-If the patient is found to be stable, it should be determined if he or she is a combative patient or a cooperative one.
+The first step of the management of an AMS case is to secure the airway, breathing, and consciousness.
+If the patient is unstable, they should be admitted to the critical care unit for circulatory monitoring, and ventilation or circulation support should be considered.
+If the patient is found to be stable, it should be determined if they are combative or cooperative before treatment begins.

-If the patient improved after the second step, especially if after the administration of glucose, hypoglycemia should be excluded.
-Further emergency department observation is all that is needed at this stage.
+If the patient improves after this step, especially after the administration of glucose, hypoglycemia should be excluded.
+Further ED observation is all that is needed at this stage.
 If the improvement occurred after the administration of naloxone, opioid toxicity is confirmed.

-If no improvement was observed after the second step, a re-evaluation step should be started.
+If no improvement was observed after step 2, a reevaluation step should be started.
 Arterial blood gas measurement should be ordered to exclude metabolic derangements and respiratory failure.
 If respiratory failure or shock is confirmed with arterial blood gas measurement, the patient should be admitted to the critical care unit.
-If metabolic derangements are excluded, we can proceed to step 4.
+If metabolic derangements are excluded, proceed to step 4.

-A brief history should be obtained, and a complete physical examination should be performed.
-If the history of head trauma is suspected, emergency brain computed tomography scan should be performed.
-Otherwise, the stroke should be suspected, and acute stroke evaluation should be started.
-If the patient does not have any focal neurological deficits and the diagnosis of stroke is unlikely, one should look for symptoms and signs of meningitis.
+A brief history should be obtained and a complete physical examination should be performed.
+If a history of head trauma is suspected, an emergency brain CT scan should be performed.
+Otherwise, a stroke should be suspected and acute stroke evaluation should be started.
+If the patient does not have any focal neurological deficits and the diagnosis of stroke is unlikely, you should look for symptoms and signs of meningitis.
 Meningitis can be excluded by a lumbar puncture.

 At this stage, neurological causes of AMS should be either confirmed or reliably excluded.
 A thorough history should be obtained, and toxicology screening should be started.
 Systemic organ dysfunction should be excluded.
-An epilepsy-related disorder should be excluded by an electroencephalogram.
-A psychiatric consultation might be needed if the cause of AMS cannot be determined.
+An epilepsy-related disorder can be excluded by an electroencephalogram.
+Psychiatric consultation may be needed if the cause of AMS cannot be determined.